Your local authority, this means your local government, has a duty to ensure your health care needs are met whilst you are in education or training.

-The Emotional Wellbeing and Mental Health Service (EWMHS) provides advice and support to children, young people and families who are in need of support with their emotional wellbeing or mental health difficulties.
+The Southend, Essex and Thurrock Children's and Adolescent's Mental Health Service (SET CAMHS) provides advice and support to children, young people and families who are in need of support with their emotional wellbeing or mental health difficulties.
 The service covers Southend, Essex and Thurrock and is open to young people between the ages of 0-18, or up to 25 for those with special educational needs.

 If you are under the age of 18 or are the family member of someone under the age of 18 who is in crisis, please call North East London NHS Foundation Trust’s Emotional Wellbeing and Mental Health Service on 0300 300 1600 or email firstname.lastname@example.org.
 If you need urgent help or out of hours help, call 0300 555 1200.

 If you or someone you know is in mental health crisis and requires serious or life threatening emergency mental or physical care, dial 999 immediately.